 Here we are, overlooking the Orange River, ready to cross into South Africa tomorrow and the final part of our epic adventure.
-Namibia has been beautiful and tough.
+Cycling Namibia has been beautiful and tough.
+I can definitely say Namibia: blood, sweat but no tears.

 The scenery here is mesmerising.
 Wide expanses of grasslands with fairy tale blue mountains in the distance.
 The extraordinary red dunes of Sossus Vlei which live up to every picture you have ever seen and bring on thoughts of Beau Geste and the foreign legion.
 Then, yesterday, mountain passes that could have almost been the Lakes or the Peak district, with long climbs into golden moorland.
 The springbok bounding across the road gave it away though.